topStrip1

 Playing the victim

-Playing the victim involves portraying oneself as the innocent party in a situation to gain sympathy, avoid responsibility, or manipulate others into feeling sorry for them.
+Playing the victim involves portraying oneself as the innocent party in a situation.
+This tactic is used to gain sympathy, avoid responsibility, or manipulate others into feeling sorry for them.
+Playing the victim can be a subconscious manipulation where the person may not know they are using manipulative tactics.
+It may stem from avoiding vulnerability or from past traumas.
+Just because it might be a subconscious manipulation does not mean that it is right.

 Example: “I had such a hard day at work and then you drop this accusation on me?
 After everything I’ve done for you?”